rxantos/tubras/tools/irrb/doc/features.rst

 Implemented Features:

-* Blender Scene data is exported to Irrlicht native scene format (.irr).
+* Blender Scene data is exported to the Irrlicht native scene format (.irr).
 * Blender Mesh data is exported to the Irrlicht native mesh format (.irrmesh).
 * Export Blender ID Properties and Logic Properties as Irrlicht scene UserData.
 * Export Blender Lamp, Mesh, Camera, and Empty objects.